Balancingrock/SwifterLog/README.md

 # SwifterLog
-A single class framework in Swift to create log entries in either/or the ASL, a logfile or stdout.
+A single class framework in Swift to create and manage log entries.

 The main class in this project is used internally for our logging needs.
-It can write to the Apple System Log facility, to a file or to STDOUT (println).
+It can write to

+1. The Apple System Log facility
+2. A file
+3. STDOUT (println)
+4. A network destination (Needs [SwifterJSON](https://github.com/Swiftrien/SwifterJSON))
+5. A list of callback objects from the Application itself.

 It uses the level approach as defined in ASL to differentiate between logging levels.

 Simply drop the file into your project, add the asl-bridge files, configure your app's bridge-headers and log away.
 More details are in the main class.